jamsinclair/multi-uglify-js/readme.md

 It aims to replicate as much of the UglifyJS command line behaviour within reason.

-*⚠️ There may be some bugs with around advanced usage of uglify options.
+*⚠️ There may be some bugs around advanced usage of uglify options.
 Please open an issue or PR if encountered*

 ## Install